hardtargetmullet/MoviesWithAPI/README.md

     Intent
     Parcelable

-In order to get the app to fetch data from themovie API you must apply for a API key here:
+In order to get the app to fetch data from themovieDB API you must apply for a API key here:
     https://www.themoviedb.org/

     You must create and account and request a key for personal use.